rhoffsch42/DualUniverse-public/README.md

 ![locHUD](https://i.imgur.com/1dGe5EG.png)

 # Mining pet
-WIP
 A basic pet following you.
 If you dig and mine, it will stay on top of you at the surface to have the closest distance for the linked container.
+WIP.
 It will have a HUD to facilitate mining.